The gray treefrog (Hyla versicolor), as its Latin name suggests, has the chameleon-like ability to change its colour.

 Current Status and Protection

 Neither the Committee on the Status of Species at Risk in Ontario nor the Committee on the Status of Endangered Wildlife in Canada has assessed the status of the gray treefrog.
-The species has no protection under the Ontario Fish and Wildlife Conservation Act.
+The species has also been designated as a Specially Protected Amphibian under the Ontario Fish and Wildlife Conservation Act, which offers some protection to individuals and their habitats.
 The International Union for Conservation of Nature lists the global status of the gray treefrog as Least Concern.
-The species’ status was confirmed in 2010.
+The species’ status was confirmed in December 2020.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.